Table of Contents

 As we all know that the human body consists of five sense organs- Eyes, Nose, Ears, Tongue, and Skin.
-The Eyes help us to see the beautiful world, the Nose helps us to smell, the Ears help us in hearing, the Tongue helps us to taste, and the skin which helps us to feel.
+The Eyes let us see things around us.
+The Nose lets us smell different scents.
+The Ears help us hear sounds.
+The Tongue allows us to taste flavors.
+The Skin lets us feel things like touch and temperature.
+Each of these organs helps us understand and interact with the world in different ways.
 All these sense organs are interlinked with each other and are controlled by the Human Brain.
+We have discussed more about the human eye, its parts, and its functions in the article below.

 Human Eye